 “Life is not a bed of roses, but life is beautiful.”
 The quote that I was asked to draw a wall chart when I was in the second standard.”
 But, after spending forty years of my life, I am still looking for the beautiful part mentioned in this quote.

-7 o’clock in the morning and like every usual morning; I got up, switched on TV, and was sipping my bed tea.
+7 o’clock in the morning and like every usual morning; I got up, switched on the TV, and was sipping my bed tea.
 I switched my mobile phone on (I usually switch off my phone after entering home); an automated message, “37 missed calls.”

 Before calling my friend, I don’t know why and how, but I was already having intuitions that her mother is gone.
 And, I was true.
 When I called him, he was sobbing and he could only utter one word, “I lost her.”